ActionPL/duckstation_openbios_savestates/SLUS-00335/README.md

 **Description:**

-Starts at main menu with "" option highlighted.
+Starts at main menu with "GAME START" option highlighted.